updated

 Accommodation

-Shared bedroom with one other person.
-Common areas: kitchen, living room, gardens.
+Shared bedroom with two other 2 people.
+Common areas: kitchen, living room, and gardens.

 • What else ...